-Principle 9 The Board should ensure that the evaluation of its own performance and that of its committees, its chair and its individual members, support continued improvement in its performance and effectiveness
+The Board should ensure that the evaluation of its own performance and that of its committees, its chair and its individual members, support continued improvement in its performance and effectiveness

 The performance of the Board, its Committees and individual Directors is evaluated and the results are reviewed by the Nomination Committee or the Board.
 The performance of the Executive Directors is evaluated on an annual basis.
 The evaluation process is overseen by the Chairman of the Board.
-The process may be run internally or with support and facilitation from external advisers, as the Board may decide.
 The performance and effectiveness of the Chairman of the Board is evaluated collectively by its members.